Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ms. Tran Thi Quang Man when she went to Hanoi to attend the event celebrating the 55th anniversary of the "Long-haired Army" and the 50th anniversary of the "Three Responsibilities" Movement organized by the Central Committee of the Vietnam Women's Union in 2015.
 (Source: Vietnam Women's Union)

-According to Ms. Nguyen Thi Diem, President of the Elderly Association of Phung Town, Dan Phuong District: “At that time, all the men went to the battlefield to fight.
-To ensure timely harvest, we women had to learn how to plow, harrow the fields, make green manure, produce water fern, and soak and ferment rice seeds properly.
-I myself was the Head of the Water Fern Seed Production Team, achieved the title of Water Fern Growing Master, and was awarded a bicycle by the province.”
+According to Ms. Nguyen Thi Diem, President of the Elderly Association of Phung town, Dan Phuong district: “At that time, all the men went to the battlefield to fight.
+To ensure the harvest season, we women had to learn how to plow, harrow the fields, make green manure, produce water fern, and soak and ferment rice seeds properly.
+I myself was the leader of the water fern seed production team, achieved the title of Water Fern Master, and was awarded a bicycle by the province.”

-Not only taking on farm work, the “three-talented” women also directly held guns and fought.
-Ms. Dang Thi Ty - former Platoon Leader of the Day Dam Militia Platoon said that in February 1965, 12 women aged 18-19, including her, were admitted to the Party and assigned to be on duty at the Day Dam with four 12.7mm guns.
-The four female militiamen were Ms. Ta Thi Gai, Ngo Thi Lam, Quach Thi Hoi, and Bui Thi Lau who heroically sacrificed their lives in the battle to protect the Day Dam on April 28, 1967.
-“While taking care of our families, participating in production, and directly holding guns, at that time we did not think about life or death, we only knew how to work and fight with all our might,” according to Ms. Nguyen Thi Diem.
+Not only taking on farm work, the "three-talented" women also directly held guns in combat.
+Ms. Dang Thi Ty - former Platoon Leader of the Day Dam Militia Platoon said that in February 1965, 12 women aged 18-19, including her, were admitted to the Party and assigned to combat duty at the Day Dam with four 12.7mm guns.
+The four female militia members were: Ta Thi Gai, Ngo Thi Lam, Quach Thi Hoi, and Bui Thi Lau who heroically sacrificed their lives in the battle to protect the Day Dam on April 28, 1967.
+"While taking care of the family, participating in production, and directly holding guns, at that time we did not think about life or death, we only knew how to work and fight with all our might," according to Ms. Nguyen Thi Diem.

 To the heroines on the fierce battlefield